UC-MACSS/persp-analysis/students/gamarnik_dan/Assignment_2.md

 Finally, the surveys will be compared to the social media responses in the given time period.
 Much like how [Blumenstock et al.
 (2015)](http://science.sciencemag.org/content/350/6264/1073), compared
-Rwandan cell phone purchases to poverty rates, the survey responses will be compared to the social media sentiment.
+Rwandan purchases made on cell phones to poverty rates, the survey responses will be compared to the social media sentiment.
 This will be done both at the aggregate level of Catalonia and within Catalonia's provinces.
 Measuring both the macro and micro should give extra leverage over the data.

 ### Why Enriched Data?